Jalle19/simple-json-rpc-client/README.md

 ## Installation

 Install using Composer (the package is published on Packagist).
+Install with `--no-dev` if you don't want or need the ability to run the test suite.

 ## Usage